Skip to Content

 • In addressing dementia, public health should identify underserved populations and those that experience a disproportionate burden of disease.

-• Public health students and officials must learn about the impact of Alzheimer's and other forms of dementia on these populations.
-Take the online, interactive module to learn about health equity and dementia.
+• Public health officials must learn about the impact of Alzheimer's and other forms of dementia on these populations.

 • Public health must identify the local causes of these disparities and collaborate with community partners and stakeholders to develop initiatives to address them.